Auto Innovation

 Automobile Power Window Problem:

 Power windows in automobiles have killed or injured thousands of children.
 The death toll keeps rising.
-Eight fatalities have occurred so far this year.1
+Eight fatalities have occurred so far this year.

-A 1997 study conducted by the National Center for Statistics and Analysis at the National Highway Traffic Administration (NHTSA).
+A study conducted by the National Center for Statistics and Analysis at the National Highway Traffic Administration (NHTSA).
 The Study estimated that hospital emergency rooms treat 500 people for injuries related to power windows.
 Half of those injured are children.
-There have been no new studies of injury patterns surrounding power windows since 1997.
+There have been no new studies of injury patterns surrounding power windows.
 Now, over 90% of vehicles come equipped with power windows.

 The projected 500 injuries per year most probably underestimate the true magnitude of the number of injuries.
 No figures are available for the number of medical treatments not sought for injuries.